Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 Instructions

-• Add milk to a wide heavy bottom nonstick pan and bring it to a boil over medium-high heat, stirring frequently to avoid any scorching at the bottom of the pan.
+• Add milk to a broad, heavy-bottomed nonstick pan and bring it to a boil over medium-high heat, stirring frequently using a silicone spatula to prevent scorching at the bottom of the pan.

 • Once the milk comes to a boil, lower the heat to medium.